Jargaltulgyn Erdenebat

-Biography
+Early life and education

-Erdenebat was born on 17 July 1974 in Mandal sum, Selenge Province.
-He graduated from the University of Commerce and Business (later merged with the National University of Mongolia) in 1995.
+Erdenebat was born on 17 July 1974 in Mandal District, Selenge Province.
+As the eldest son of a family of four, he completed his secondary education at Mandal's 10-year secondary school from 1981 to 1991.
+He graduated with a degree in economics from the National University of Commerce and Business (later merged with the National University of Mongolia) in 1995.